Documentation

 (T, error)returns and the must-handle rule. - Concurrency: threads, channels, mutexes, atomics, and the thread pool.

-- Packages with dawn: importing code and fetching external packages from git.
+runeprimitive, Unicode scalar literals, and decoding UTF-8 strings. - Packages with Dawn: importing code and fetching external packages from git.

 - Examples tour: a guided walk through the repository’s runnable programs.